kstenerud/technicalsourcery/blog/content/posts/nixos-in-libvirt.md

 title: "Test-driving a NixOS Virtual Machine using libvirt"
 date: 2021-07-24T07:11:43+01:00
 featuredImage: "thumbnail.png"
-description: "NixOS has a lot of really cool ideas, but unfortunately installing on a VM is still not user-friendly.
+description: "NixOS has a lot of really cool ideas, but unfortunately installing on a VM is still tricky.
 This guide is designed as a \"just get me something working, please!\" way to get a headless NixOS install up and running in a libvirt VM."
 categories:
   - virtualization
 tags: